pmhahn/pmhahn.github.io/_posts/2022-07-25-apt-dependency-resolver.md

 3. Add a `libldb2: Breaks: python3-ldb (<< ${binary:Version})`.
    When upgrading `libldb2` is considerd, this will also schedule an upgrade of `python3-ldb`, which will then will be in lock-step again.

-According to my gut feeling I things 3 is the most correct one, but if you know better: please mail me.
+According to my gut feeling I think 3 is the most correct one, but if you know better: please mail me.

 # Disclaimer